AllanK24/QRID/README.md

-# Analyzing Quantization Robustness to Input Degradations
+# Quantization Robustness to Input Degradations for Object Detection

 ## 🔧 Installation